69Jesse/Tower-Defense/README.md

 ## How to play
 ### Dive into Action
 To begin this thrilling adventure, start by executing the "Launcher.java" file found in the 'src' folder.
+You can add an optional seed argument to always play on the same field.
 Make sure your current working directory matches the location of "Launcher.java" to guarantee the images are loaded correctly.

 ### Master the Art of Defense
 Start the game by pressing 'Enter' and, if needed, invoke the debug action with the 'Space' key to reset your game.